abbbi/abbbi.github.io/projects.md

 permalink: /projects/
 ---

-Small projects i like to work on in my spare time.
+Free software projects i like to work on in my spare time.
+I'm contributing to the Debian project [Debian project](https://qa.debian.org/developer.php?login=abi%40debian.org) as well.

+You can [sponsor](https://github.com/sponsors/abbbi) me if you like.

 ### virtnbdbackup